kalondepeace/Celo-Faucet/README.md

 >Notice:
 For this tutorial, you have used two tokens which have the same number of decimals.
-An amount in on token when converted to another token does not change.
+An amount in one token when converted to another token does not change.
 In real world applications, you will interact with different tokens that have different decimals.

-Inside the function, create a variable of type uint that and assign it the amount of tokens that the user has deposited.
+Inside the function, create a variable of type uint and assign it the amount of tokens that the user has deposited.
 You will send the exact amount the user deposits, but in a diferent token.

 Next, check that the smart contract has the amount that user has requested to deposit.

-First, transfer the cUSd from the user's wallet to the smart contracr.
+First, transfer the cUSd from the user's wallet to the smart contract.
 Then transfer an equivalent amount od Celo tokens from the smart contract to the user's wallet address.

 If any of the transaction fails, the smart contract will display an error message.